What first steps should I follow?

 Any advices when creating a new group?

 When creating a new group, make sure to clearly state the geographic area of your study group as part of its name.
-Add a description for the group.
-Any rules, focus, max number of members?
+Add a description for the group and include any group rules, focus, maximum number of members, and any other information relevant to your group.
 After you have created a group, you are encouraged to post a welcome message and introduce yourself, the group creator, in the group’s timeline (your name, wine background, position, wine education, motivations to start the group, specific interests within the world of wine…)

 How do I get the word out about my new study group?